wcarvalho/JaxHouseMaze/README.md

 - `keys`
 - `images`

 Please see this [jupyter notebook](exmaple.ipdb) for an interactive example loading the environment.
+One thing that's easy with this framework is loading in multiple mazes with different strings and then sampling between them when the environment resets.
+I give a simple example in the notebook.